Module 1: Tissues I – Epithelial and Connective

 There are four categories of tissues: epithelial, connective, muscle, and nervous.
 Epithelial tissue, also referred to as epithelium, refers to the sheets of cells that line all surfaces of the body.
 Connective tissue binds together, protects, and supports structures of the body.
 We will cover epithelial tissue and connective tissue in this module.
 Muscle tissue and nervous tissue will be covered in the next module.
 Muscle tissue contracts to cause movement, while nervous tissue sends electrical signals to allow communication throughout the body.

-*Some of this content will be reviewed or built-upon in lecture videos, while some of the epithelial tissue content will be covered in the assignment and interactive activity as self-study material.
+*Some of this content will be reviewed or built-upon in lecture, while some of the epithelial tissue content will be covered in the assignment and interactive activity as self-study material.

 Epithelial tissues line all surfaces of the body.
 This includes the surfaces exposed to the outside world, the surface of organs, and the openings within hollow organs.
 Epithelium also forms much of the glandular tissue of the body.